rotki/rotki/docs/api.rst

    :reqjson string passphrase: An optional passphrase, only for exchanges, like coinbase pro, which need a passphrase.
    :reqjson string kraken_account_type: An optional setting for kraken.
 The type of the user's kraken account.
 Valid values are "starter", "intermediate" and "pro".
    :reqjson list binance_markets: An optional setting for binance and binanceus.
 A list of string for markets that should be queried.
-   :reqjson string ftx_subaccount: An optional setting for FTX.
-This sets the subaccount that will be queried from FTX.

    **Example Response**: